Mintesnot-Befekadu/simple-wallet-microservice/README.md

 1. Security, authentication and authorization
 2.	currency
 3.	player entity (name and other details)
+4. Performance and Database concurrency

 ## API Endpoint
 Testing Simple wallet microservice.postman_collection.json

-* test are work in progress
+\* test are work in progress